nickawatts/regex-tester/README.md

 A Java library that reduces the complexity of testing regular expressions with JUnit.

+#Requirements
+Java 6 and above
+JUnit 4.5 and above

+__If you need support for earlier Java or JUnit versions, please submit an [issue report](https://github.com/nickawatts/regex-tester/issues) explaining your needs.__

 #Basic Usage
 regex-tester simplifies the task of testing regular expressions in Java to a matter of specifying the regular expression, the strings to test against and